haruki1526/LeggedRobotsForBullet/README.md

  * python-control
  * SciPy

-These packages can be installed by pip.
+These packages can be installed with pip.
 ```
 pip install pybullet
 pip install control